Kopin Corporation (KOPN): Get Prepared for Trading Lift Off

-At the end of the latest market close, Kopin Corporation (KOPN) was valued at $1.28.
-In that particular session, Stock kicked-off at the price of $1.27 while reaching the peak value of $1.38 and lowest value recorded on the day was $1.23.
-The stock current value is $1.38.Recently in News on November 10, 2022, Solos Announces Technology Updates for CES 2023 After Attending Wall Street Journal’s Tech Live.
+Kopin Corporation (KOPN) is priced at $1.60 after the most recent trading session.
+At the very opening of the session, the stock price was $1.49 and reached a high price of $1.72, prior to closing the session it reached the value of $1.44.
+The stock touched a low price of $1.48.Recently in News on November 10, 2022, Solos Announces Technology Updates for CES 2023 After Attending Wall Street Journal’s Tech Live.
 The brand will be debuting its latest technology advancements and more at CES 2023.
 You can read further details here

 Kopin Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $4.4700 on 01/04/22, with the lowest value was $0.9600 for the same time period, recorded on 11/09/22.